 This was a late trick in Keykos; a pattern that often uses a particular implementation.

-X asks Y for something whenever it might become available.
-Another facet, Z, to Y that says: “now is the time”.
-In other words Y should respond to X now perhaps with a exceptional value so that X may take unusual steps in this case.
+X asks Y for something when the thing becomes available.
+Another facet, Z, to Y that says: “now is the time and here is the thing”.
+In other words Y should respond to X now perhaps with an exceptional value so that X may take unusual steps in this case.
 At least X is in the best context to know what to do in these cases.
 Sometimes X need not be cognizant of such events.
 Of course X is not in a position to invoke Z when needed for X is waiting on a response from Y, but a friend of X can do so.
-The Keykos timers were of this form.
-Some I/O keys in some ports of Keykos were like this when the hardware allowed such behavior.
-The Keykos join object was almost a pure version of this pattern.
+The Keykos timers are of this form.
+Some I/O keys in some ports of Keykos are like this when the hardware allowed such behavior.
+The Keykos join object is almost a pure version of this pattern.